-The City's investment in capital assets for its governmental and business-type activities as of June 30, 2021, amounts to \$61,807,472 (net of accumulated depreciation and related debt).
+The City's investment in capital assets for its governmental and business-type activities as of June 30, 2020, amounts to \$63,164,542 (net of accumulated depreciation and related debt).
 Capital assets include land, construction in progress, buildings, improvements, machinery and equipment, and infrastructure.
-The total governmental-type capital assets (net of depreciation and related debt) decreased \$984,425.
-The decrease in capital assets in business-type activities totaled \$372,645.
-The net increase in capital assets for governmental activities is due to the construction of Fire Station #2, Green Space development, and engineering for the Highway 75 Enhancement project.
-The net decrease in capital assets for all activities for the fiscal year was \$1,357,070.
-The decrease in capital assets for business-type activities is due to borrowing for the Siouxland Energy Corporation gas line improvement project.
-Additionally, a full year of depreciation for the wastewater plant upgrades were recorded.
+The total governmental-type capital assets (net of depreciation and related debt) decreased (\$466,000).
+The decrease in capital assets in business-type activities totaled (\$2,538,241).
+The net decrease in capital assets for all activities for the fiscal year was (\$3,004,241).
+The decrease in capital assets for business-type activities is due to spending in infrastructure and the waste water plant upgrades and the related borrowing.
+There was a loss on sale of fixed assets for infrastructure at the plant that was not fully depreciated.
+Most of the decrease in capital assets for governmental activities is due to borrowing for future projects.